japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

 canBuildLocalHashMap(plan: LogicalPlan): Boolean
 ----

-`canBuildLocalHashMap` condition holds for the logical `plan` whose single partition is small enough to build a hash table (i.e. link:spark-sql-properties.adoc#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] multiplied by link:spark-sql-properties.adoc#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions]).
+`canBuildLocalHashMap` condition holds for the logical `plan` whose single partition is small enough to build a hash table (i.e. spark-sql-properties.md#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] multiplied by spark-sql-properties.md#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions]).

-Internally, `canBuildLocalHashMap` link:spark-sql-LogicalPlan.adoc#stats[calculates the estimated statistics for the input logical plans] and takes the size in bytes (`sizeInBytes`).
+Internally, `canBuildLocalHashMap` spark-sql-LogicalPlan.md#stats[calculates the estimated statistics for the input logical plans] and takes the size in bytes (`sizeInBytes`).

 NOTE: `canBuildLocalHashMap` is used when `JoinSelection` checks <<join-selection-requirements, join selection requirements>> for `ShuffledHashJoinExec` physical operator.